galaxyproject/training-material/topics/admin/tutorials/reference-genomes/tutorial.md

 >
 {: .question}

-# Download and install the BWA data manager
+## Download and install the BWA data manager

 Having the genome is a prerequisite for our ultimate goal, which is to use the sacCer2 genome as a *reference genome* for the BWA tool.
 BWA, like many tools, needs an *index* of the reference genome, and has its own format for that index.
 Thankfully, the BWA/BWA-MEM data manager will build that index for us.

 In this part we will repeat the same process as when we installed the Fetch Genome data manager, except that we will install the BWA/BWA-MEM data manager this time.

-> <hands-on-title>Install the "Fetch Genome" Data Manager </hands-on-title>
+> <hands-on-title>Install the BWA/BWA-MEM Data Manager </hands-on-title>
 >
 > 1. Access the **Admin** menu from the top bar
 > 2. Click **Install and Uninstall**, which can be found on the left, under **Tool Management**